agrant16/path-algorithm-visualizer/README.md

 Once an algorithm is selected you can visualize the algorithm by pressing the "Visualize It!" button.
 Doing so will change the color of nodes on the graph in the order they are visited.
 Once the end node is reached the shortest path will be displayed in yellow.
+Buttons will be disabled for the majority of the animation process.

 ### Weighted Graphs and Non-Weighted Graphs
 The app will automatically generate edge weights for algorithms that are meant for weighted graphs.